 - This is a report for you to see scores for three cognitive areas (memory, visuospatial, and executive function) and two-speed performance areas (reaction time and processing time).
-It gives a small description about your abilities, as well as the impact your score will have on your hearing and overall health.
+It gives a small description of your abilities, as well as the impact your score will have on your hearing and overall health.

 The Health Care Provider Letter –

 - This is a report you can take to a health care professional if you wish to share the results of your test.
-It gives a brief rundown of what the test entails so your medical provider will know how to best help you.
+It gives a brief rundown of what the test entails, so your medical provider will know how to best help you.

 The CogniWell Program –

-- This document gives you evidence-based recommendations so you can be proactive at managing your lifestyle when it comes to risk factors related to audiology and cognition.
+- This document gives you evidence-based recommendations, so you can be proactive at managing your lifestyle when it comes to risk factors related to audiology and cognition.
 It typically touches on multiple areas of life including mental health, physical exercise, sleep and relaxation, social connections, medical risks, and a healthy diet.

 What Does Audiology Have To Do With Cognition?

 There is a true and obvious relationship between hearing and cognition.
-Hearing loss has been shown to be the number one risk-factor affecting cognitive decline, but it can be modified with proper diagnosis and treatment.
+Hearing loss has been shown to be the number one risk factor affecting cognitive decline, but it can be modified with proper diagnosis and treatment.
 When your ears pick up sounds, they are delivered to the brain through the auditory nerve.
 The brain recognizes those electrical impulses as “sound.”
 If you are dealing with hearing loss, there will be fewer sounds that make it to your brain.
 The brain will then shift in the way it operates, in hopes of making up for the loss.

 When we intervene with proper practices, cognitive decline can actually be reversed.
 The research is still ongoing, but it’s a promising sign for audiologists and those with hearing loss.
 When you take part in Cognivue audiology testing, we are able to focus more on the cognitive concerns related to your audiology concerns.

 Every audiology screening method has its benefits, including Cognivue.
-Perhaps how this test is the most different than other methods is it provides the most accurate results while achieving quality, non-invasive patient care.
+Perhaps how this test is the most different from other methods is that it provides the most accurate results while achieving quality, non-invasive patient care.
 This cognitive test doesn’t use paper and pencil.
-It doesn’t take a lot of time and there is no room for human error.
+It doesn’t take a lot of time, and there is no room for human error.
 The bias and variability of other exams are nearly eliminated, and interpretation doesn’t cost time or money.
 Audiologists are able to incorporate the results to enhance your outcome as a patient, and it happens almost immediately.

-There’s not a whole lot of training that goes into administering this test.
+There’s not a lot of training that goes into administering this test.
 The hearing test equipment consists of a portable, laptop-like device.
 That’s it!
 The dashboard is user-friendly with comprehensive resources, making it simple and effective.

 Where Can I Receive This Test?